BattleDrome/token_and_ico/ICO_INSTRUCTIONS.md

 # ICO Instructions & Tutorial:
 ## Contribution
 ### To Contribute from any “Full” wallet address:
-*eg: Mist, Geth, Ethereum-cpp, or Solidity*
+*This includes any wallet not using a smart-contract to store your balance.
+So far we've tested this with Geth, Solidity, and MyEtherWallet.
+For any other wallet type, please either verify if it's using a smart-contract to handle your transactions/balance, OR to play it sade, use the "Execute a function" instructions below, and execute the "contribute" function to participate.*

-*(do NOT use this method to send from a multi-sig contract, or any other contract based wallet)*
+**(do NOT use this method to send from a multi-sig contract, or any other contract based wallet.
+It will fail to work because of gas stipend limits.)**

 1. Send Ether to the ICO contract address in the amount you would like to contribute.
 ICO Contract Address: `0xeaAf270436a0ed397ED23BBF64DF7b1DCAfF142F`